 From sports to universities, we now provide an opportunity for more people to continue on their character journey while sharing their best practices.
 Character.org values the opportunity to validate Promising Practices for schools, districts, organizations and sports programs as strategies to implement one or more of the 11 Principles.
 Once validated, we share those Promising Practices as resources to help others in their character journey.
 Do you want to have your practice showcased while having an impact across the nation and abroad?

 Each recognized practice meets at least one of Character.org’s 11 Principles of Character and at least one of 31 sub-topics, such as relationship building, mentoring/Buddies, service learning, or meaningful learning.

-ELIGIBILITY: All schools, districts, and youth-serving organizations worldwide are eligible to apply.
+ELIGIBILITY: All schools, districts, and youth-serving organizations worldwide are eligible to apply for recognition.

-- National recognition at CEP’s annual conference, the National Forum on Character Education
+- National recognition at Character.org’s annual conference, the National Forum on Character.

-- Beautiful certificate, suitable for framing, and the opportunity to order a banner for your school
+- Certificate, suitable for framing, and the opportunity to order a banner for your school

-- Basic contact and demographic information about you and your school/organization and the students you serve
+- Basic contact and demographic information about you and your school, district or organization and the youth you serve

 - A one-sentence and a one-paragraph description of your practice

 - A photo of your practice in action (.jpg file)